EstebanForge/HTMX-WordPress-Theme/README.md

 </div>

 ## Installation
-Download the [master branch zip](https://github.com/EstebanForge/Hypermedia-API-WordPress/archive/refs/heads/master.zip) from this repository, and [install it as a theme](https://wordpress.org/documentation/article/appearance-themes-screen/#install-themes) in your WordPress installation.
+Download the [master branch zip](https://github.com/EstebanForge/Hypermedia-Theme-WordPress/archive/refs/heads/master.zip) from this repository, and [install it as a theme](https://wordpress.org/documentation/article/appearance-themes-screen/#install-themes) in your WordPress installation.

-Remember to have [Hypermedia API for WordPress plugin](https://github.com/EstebanForge/Hypermedia-API-WordPress) installed and activated before activating this theme.
+Remember to have [HyperPress plugin](https://github.com/EstebanForge/HyperPress) installed and activated before activating this theme.

 ## Now what?
 Check your WP front, and... try it.
 Then check the theme code, and... learn from it.